London Fields (novel): Controversy

 The Italian-Australian singer and writer Antonella Gambotto-Burke was revealed to be Amis' unconsenting muse for the character of Nicola Six, among others, including Zoya from House of Meetings.

 In an essay for UnHerd, Gambotto-Burke wrote: "Over the decades, in fact, Martin would mine my childhood, my traumas, and my relationships for his fiction.
 As he explained in one of the letters, all he could write about was his life and, whether I liked it or not, I was part of his life.
 My anger sits in contrast to my memories of laughing beside Martin on the sofa as darkness fell, a bookcase at one end of the room and curtainless windows at the other.
 He remembered it all too.
 As he wrote in London Fields: 'She would know what you could get away with in the curtainless room, what adulteries, what fantastic betrayals.'

 Gambotto-Burke wrote that Amis "returned, time and again, to that room and to those afternoons in his fiction: the fundamentally inaccessible woman, often in black; the long, deliriously detailed descriptions of (actual) kisses and paradoxically truncated accounts of (imagined) sex; love as an internalised, rather than shared, experience, secretive, unrelated to marriage, predominantly experienced in recollection, and always, always ending in sadness."

-The letters Amis wrote to Gambotto-Burke over the five years of their secret romance now belong to the Harry Ransom Center at the University of Texas, Austin.
+The letters Amis wrote to Gambotto-Burke over the five years of their secret romance now belong to the Harry Ransom Center at the University of Texas at Austin.